I arrived five minutes late to my method acting appointment. My coach seated me, and asked me how I was.

 Today’s software developers are often born into privileges and wealth without working for it.
 Therefore, it is very difficult for them to face reality.
 My vision in The Developer’s Edge is to give you a blueprint for making you a software developer who is strong like a Spartan soldier.

 Why a Spartan soldier?
 Because Sparta was one of the few exceptions, where a strong army didn’t get busy conquering the world.
 Conquest often brings corruption.
 Similarly to the fall of the Roman empire, our current workforce is easier to get corrupted.
-We focus on polishing our appearance instead of letting our actions speak for themselves.
-We focus on getting perks, benefits, money, power, instead of improving our skills.
-We focus on hiding our mistakes instead of learning from them.
-We tend to ask for a leader or a project manager to take responsibility for our actions, while we sit in front of our computers waiting for someone to solve our problems and unblock us.
+Many people focus on polishing our appearance instead of letting our actions speak for themselves.
+Many people focus on getting perks, benefits, money, power, instead of improving our skills.
+Many people focus on hiding our mistakes instead of learning from them.
+Many people tend to ask for a leader or a project manager to take responsibility for our actions, while we sit in front of our computers waiting for someone to solve our problems and unblock us.

 Becoming a Spartan soldier isn’t an easy job that can be accomplished within a day.
 However, my audience having read The Developer’s Edge knows that it is the easiest way that leads to a fulfilling career.
 I have experienced what it takes to turn a -10X developer into an engineer that contributes to the company.
 I have also seen the same person being more balanced and happy than before his transformation.
 He is not a Spartan soldier yet, but he is continuously improving.